 Educational Levels of Presentations:

-Introductory level presentations include an introduction to content area in oncology social work practice.
+Beginner level presentations include an introduction to content area in oncology social work practice.
 These sessions may include providing information about a particular condition, treatment method, or issue related to oncology social work.
 Beginner level presentations are appropriate for all, but with specific applicability to BSWs, new MSW graduates or those new to the practice of oncology social work.

 Intermediate level presentations include sessions which build on knowledge that practitioners with some experience already have.
 These sessions focus on skill-building or adding knowledge; possibly with a brief overview of basic information.
 These sessions are appropriate for mid-career level practitioners as well as more advanced practitioners interested in exposure to new skill sets and research.